-A MUGA pitch — short for Multi-Use Games Area — is a versatile all-weather surface designed for playing multiple sports in one dedicated space.
-Popular in schools, leisure centres, and sports clubs, MUGAs allow facilities to host games like football, netball, basketball, tennis, and more without needing separate pitches.
+A MUGA pitch — short for Multi-Use Games Area — is a purpose-built, all-weather sports surface designed to host multiple games in one space.
+The name reflects its flexibility: one MUGA can be marked and equipped for football, netball, basketball, tennis, hockey, and more without needing separate courts or pitches.

 What Sports Can You Play on a MUGA Pitch?